brainglobe/cellfinder/README.md

 ## Illustration

 ### Introduction
-cellfinder takes a stitched, but otherwise raw whole-brain dataset with at least two channels:
+cellfinder takes a stitched, but otherwise raw dataset with at least two channels:
  * Background channel (i.e. autofluorescence)
  * Signal channel, the one with the cells to be detected: